mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 ---
 layout: post
-title:  "Post a random tweet on Twitter API"
+title:  "How to Post a Random Tweet using Twitter API"
-description: "Post a random tweet on Twitter API"
+description: "How to Post a Random Tweet using Twitter API"
 author: moises
 categories: [ algorithms ]
 image: assets/images/postInTwitterAPI.jpg